TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 #### 5.2.1.
 Description

-Interaction between the $\pi$ part of one aromatic residue and the quadruploe part of another.
+Interaction between the $\pi$ part of one aromatic residue and the quadrupole part of another.

 <img src="pictures/aromatic_aromatic_TYshaped.png" width="250">